Normandale Community College

 - Support services are provided for second language and developmental education students as well as students with disabilities.

-- The college provides a community dental clinic that accepts public assistance and offers dental services on a sliding scale for those living in southwest metro area.
+- The college provides a community dental clinic that accepts public assistance and offers dental services on a sliding fee scale for those living in the southwest metro area.

 Student enrollment and demographics

 Metro Transit, BE Line, and MVTA buses provide transportation directly to the college entrance.
-Major transfer hubs for students using buses are in Minneapolis, Mall of America, and Southdale.
-Normandale encourages use of mass transit by selling discount bus passes, available at the Kopp Central Information Desk.
+Major transfer hubs are in Minneapolis, Mall of America, and Southdale.
+Normandale encourages use of mass transit by selling discount bus passes, available at the Kopp Information Desk.
 The most common routes are Route 539 and Route 631.
+In addition, SouthWest Transit Route 694 provides riders in Chaska, Chanhassen and Eden Prairie service to Normandale.

-Opening August 2012, a 725-stall Parking Ramp offering additional parking for Normandale's growing student population.
+Ample on-site parking plus a 725-stall ramp provides additional parking for Normandale's growing student population.

 Normandale Community College has an open admissions policy.
 This means: